outofcoffee/imposter/docs/configuration.md

 Imposter can require specific header values to authenticate incoming HTTP requests.
 [Read about how to do this](./security.md).

+## Config file discovery

+By default, Imposter reads configuration files within the configuration directories, but not their subdirectories.

+To also load configuration files within subdirectories, set the following environment variable:

+    IMPOSTER_CONFIG_SCAN_RECURSIVE="true

 ## Scripted responses (advanced)

 For more advanced scenarios, you can also control Imposter's responses using JavaScript or Groovy scripts.